d12frosted/elpa-mirror/gnu/jinx-readme.txt

   Enchant uses different backends depending on the language.
-The ordering of the backends is configured by the file `enchant.ordering'.
+The ordering of the backends is configured by the file `~/.config/enchant/enchant.ordering'.
 For most languages Hunspell is used by default.
 Depending on the backend the personal dictionary will be taken from different locations, e.g., `~/.aspell.LANG.pws' or `~/.config/enchant/'.
 It is possible to symlink different personal dictionaries such that they are shared by different spell checkers.
 See the [Enchant manual] for more details.